learnify-ca/learnify/README.md

 Repository for sharing Learnify's dev resources with the public.

 ## Issues and Feature Requests
 We love to hear from our customers!
 Let us know of any feature requests you have for us.
-Start by creating an issue at ...
-After creating an issue, you can follow its can track its status at ...
+Start by creating an issue at [issues](https://github.com/learnify-ca/learnify/projects/1) After creating an issue, you can follow its can track its status at [project](https://github.com/learnify-ca/learnify/projects/1)

 Feature requests have the following statuses:

 ### Deferred
-`Deferred` means the request has either been rejected or postponed, and a reason for deferral will be provided why the admin. `Deferred` requests will never be deleted, and we will contact you if your deferred request has been revived.
+`Deferred` means the request has either been rejected or postponed, and a reason for deferral will be provided by the admin. `Deferred` requests will never be deleted, and we will contact you if your deferred request has been revived.

 ### Pending
 `Pending` requests have not yet been reviewed by the product team.